-Minus i so, but; obviously, here the plus minus you are already taking care of through this sign convention.
+So, when you have this expression next is you can write S_1 , S_2 and S_3 in terms of S. How can you write it?
+See S_1 is like the projection of S on the y-z plane, right.
+So, how do you find out the projection?
+You find out basically the component of this so called vectoral representation of ABC on the y-z plane.
+So, that means, when you want to find out the component you basically find the dot product of the corresponding unit vectors.
+So, this has a unit vector in the direction of ABC has unit vector in the direction of n, AOB has unit vector in the direction of (-î).
+So, but obviously, here the plus minus you are already taking care of through these sign convention.
 So, you are not duplicating it once more.
-So, the dot product of those 2 directions will be in one is this vector another is i.
-So, the dot product will be n 1.
-So, in terms so these are all magnitudes, their senses have already been taken care of with plus minus.
-So, S 1 is nothing, but S n 1 by taking the component of so called S in the direction of the so called S 1.
+So, the dot product of those two directions will be n 1 is this vector another is i so, the dot product will be n 1.
+So, in terms of these are all magnitudes.
+Their senses have already been taken care of with plus minus.
+So, S_1 is nothing, but a Sn_1 by taking the component of so called S in the direction of the so called S_1 .
+Similarly S_2 is Sn_2 and S_3 is Sn_3 .

-Similarly, S 2 is S n 2, and S 3 is S n 3.
 So, in that way if you substitute in this equation you will see that S gets cancelled out.
-So, what you will get minus tau 11 n 1, minus tau 2 1 n 2, minus tau 3 1 n 3, plus t 1 plus one third row into h into b 1 is equal to one third row into h into a 1.
-When you have these equations the next consideration that we have to make is something which is subtle, but important to understand.
+So, what you will get $-\tau{11}n_1 - \tau{21}n_2 - \tau{31}n_3 + T_1^n + \frac{1}{3} \times \rho \times h \times b_1 = \frac{1}{3} \times \rho \times h \times a_1$.
+When you have these equations, the next consideration that we have to make is something which is subtle, but important to understand.
 We will shrink this volume to a point such that this entire volume as if converges to the point O, because our end objective is to find out the state of stress at a point in terms of an area chosen around that point.
-So, we will be considering a vanishing area or vanishing volume.
-So, to say not a vanishing area, so that everything converges to O; that means, we will taking the limit as h tends to 0.
-So, when you take h tends to 0 the entire volume will converge to the point O then whatever we describe basically is the description of state of stress at a point O. So, when you take that limit as h tends to 0 you will see very beautifully these terms will tend to 0.

-So, in that case you are left with a very simple expression for t 1 that is tau 1 1 n 1, plus tau 2 1 n 2, plus tau 3 1 n 3.
+So, we will be considering a vanishing area or a vanishing volume so to say, not a vanishing area so that everything converges to O; that means, we will taking the limit as h tends to 0.
+So, when you take h tends to 0, the entire volume will converge to the point O then whatever we describe basically is the description of state of stress at a point O. So, when you take that limit as h tends to 0 you will see very beautifully these terms will tend to 0.
+So, in that case you are left with a very simple expression for $T_1^n = \tau{11}n_1 + \tau{21}n_2 + \tau{31}n_3$.
 You can see that this is a very excellent expression because it relates the traction vector on an arbitrary surface with the components of stress tensor.

 What are the inputs?
-The inputs are that you must know the state of stress on those specified orient planes with specified orientations, and the components of the unit vector direction of the arbitrary plane that you are considering everything at a particular location.
-The other thing is that there is a way of writing these symbolically in a more compact manner.
+The inputs are that you must know the state of stress on those specified orient planes with specified orientations and the components of the unit vector direction of the arbitrary plane that you are considering, everything at a particular location.
+The other thing is that there is a way of writing this symbolically in a more compact manner.